San Adrian (tunnel): Name

 As so many times in Basque place- and person-names, this name of worship (San Adrian) has undergone a mutation arguably brought about by scribes and travelers with no knowledge of Basque.
 The pass itself is attested as Leizarrate at the beginning of the 17th century, while nowadays this naming (in the modern form Lizarrate) is usually limited to the rock in Spanish, with Basque still retaining the name Lizarrate also with its original meaning – i.e. referring to the tunnel.

 Originally the hermitage was dedicated to the "Sancta Trinitate" or Holy Trinity.
 Yet the word, like many Romance and Latin words, was adapted to Basque by undergoing a reduction along the phonetic rules, described by K. Mitxelena, that ultimately resulted in Sandrati or Sandratei, as locals call it.
 Other phonetic outputs as attested in place-names close to the area include Sandrati, Santa Tria and variations, especially in the lands of Álava/Araba extending south of the mountain range, e.g. Santa Tria (village Audikana), San Tetria (village Contrasta 1556, leftover place-name of a former hermitage otherwise called in Romance San Adrian).

 Saint Adrian does not hold a representative position among Basque religious icons, as opposed to the ubiquitous San Martin, San Miguel or San Juan/Donibane, but Saint Adrian was actually much revered in the ways of St James.
 The name San Adrian thus results from a phonetic interpretation by Romance-speaking people of the Basque name for "Sancta Trinitate".
-Locals still gather in a celebration on the Trinity Day or following Sunday on an yearly basis.
+Locals still gather in a celebration on the Trinity Day or following Sunday on a yearly basis.